jkic2023github/jkic2023github.github.io/_posts/2018-01-12-tree-of-codes.md

 categories: [ mortgage, finance ]
 image: assets/images/2.jpg
 ---
-When houses are overpriced and mortgage rates are high, considere these strategies:
+When houses are overpriced and mortgage rates are high, consider these strategies:

 1. **Patience Pays Off:** Be patient and wait for a better market.
 Overpriced homes and high mortgage rates can be temporary.
-Keep an eye on the market trends and be ready to stike when conditions are more favorable.
+Keep an eye on the market trends and be ready to strike when conditions are more favorable.

-2. **Negotiate:** Don't hesititage to negotiate with sellers.
+2. **Negotiate:** Don't hesitate to negotiate with sellers.
 They might be willing to lower their asking price or provide concessions to close the deal.

 3. **Expand Your Search:** Look in different neighborhoods or consider homes that need some renovation.
 Sometimes, you can find hidden gems in less popular areas or properties that need a little TLC.